OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 ## Summary

-[OAuth2.0](https://oauth.net/2/) is an authorization framework used in web-enabled applications and APIs it will be referred to as just OAuth.
+[OAuth2.0](https://oauth.net/2/) is an authorization framework used in web-enabled applications and APIs it will be referred to as OAuth.
 It enables a third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf.